Tiago-Roxo/YinYang-Net/README.md

 ---

 ## Citing Paper
-If our work or code helped you in your research, please use the following BibTeX entries.
+If our work or code helped you in your research, please use the following BibTeX entry.

 ```BibTeX
 @article{roxo2022yinyang_net,